each/draft-aname/draft-ietf-dnsop-aname.md

 A highly dynamic ANAME processing zone should expect an increase in the number of zone transfers.

+# Answer vs Additional sections

+[MM: Discuss what should be in the additional section: ANAME makes sense, but differs from CNAME logic (where the CNAME is in the answer section).
+Additional target records that match the query type in my opinion should go in the answer section.
+Additional target address records that do not match the query type can go in the additional section].

+[TF: from experience with DNAME I think there's a risk of interop problems if we put unexpected records in the answer section, so I said everything should go in additional.
+We'll expand this appendix to explain the rationale.]

 # Changes since the last revision